MyselfLeo/sloth/README.md

 # 🦥 Sloth - The weird, slow and a bit moldy programming language

 **Sloth** is an interpreted programming language, implemented in _Rust_.
-Its syntax is inspired by C-like languages, Python, and Lisp-like languages.
+Its syntax is inspired by C-like languages, Rust, Python, and Lisp-like languages.
 It does not have a precise goal, except maybe existing, and it is quite slow, so you may not want to use it for something other than experimentation.

 ## Syntax example ([examples/factorial.slo](https://github.com/MyselfLeo/sloth/blob/master/examples/factorial.slo))